 While the caves are mesmerizing, further delightful is the way to get there.
 10 km from Mumbai harbor, ferries bring you to the mysterious cave shrine.

 The most popular cultural center in Mumbai is known as Kala Ghoda.
-While it is the among the must-visit places in Mumbai, the art gallery is much more than that.
-Meaning “Black Horse” in local language, the place gets its name from the statue of the black horse here.
+While it is among the must-visit places in Mumbai, the art gallery is much more than that.
+Meaning “Black Horse” in the local language, the place gets its name from the statue of the black horse here.

-Outside the temples, you can find stalls with all necessary things for worship.
+Outside the temples, you can find stalls with all the necessary things for worship.
 Pay your respects and feel blessed while on your holiday in Mumbai.
 The festivities of Navratra at the temple are indeed spectacular and a must-visit.

 While planning a Mumbai tour, you can add many other places to visit, but these are the sites you must not miss out on.
 You can also explore the best customized Maharashtra Tour Packages.